barumau/pandunia/eng/eng-pandunia.md

 appear - be zai
 apple - aple
 applesauce - aple sos
+apply (make use of, put to use for a purpose) - uzife
 apply (put sth on sth else) - aplike
-apply (put to use for a purpose) - fa aplika
 apprentice - kar xular
 approach (get close, approximate) - aproxe
 approach (get near) - be karibu